 A Nightly Watch was established in 1803.
-Eight Watchmen would patrol the streets and alleys by rotation every night, from 10 o’clock in the evening until daylight.
+Eight Watchmen would patrol the streets and alleys by rotation every night, from 10 p.m. until daylight.
 Watchmen would cry out the hours and always be vigilant for fires, the greatest threat to this early community because of the many wooded structures.
 The Borough High Constable oversaw the watchmen, and Borough reports in 1855 referred to him as the “High Constable” and “Chief of Police” interchangeably.
 Communication between Watchmen was by whistle or the Police Rattle.
 Watchmen summoning help could only hope another watchman in an adjoining district would hear their call for assistance.

-In 1865, the Pennsylvania Legislature passed an act, “To authorize the appointment of sufficient Police Force for the Borough of York”.
+In 1865, the Pennsylvania Legislature passed an act “To authorize the appointment of sufficient Police Force for the Borough of York.”
 It is unclear under what authority the watchmen and police operated prior to this act.
 It is clear there was a “Police Force” before the act authorized one.

+In 2017, the York City Group Violence Initiative (GVI) experienced a positive impact on the reduction of gun violence and significantly improved community and law enforcement partnerships.
+A governance committee was formed that includes county law enforcement executives and community leaders that guide the city initiative and has done so from the beginning.
 Additionally, in 2018, the York City Police Department added a new feature to GVI called the Crime Prevention Response to Victims of Violence (CPRVV).
-This new portion of GVI focuses on the primary and secondary victims (family members and those that depend on the victim for support) and their needs with very positive results.
+This new portion of GVI focuses on the primary and secondary victims (family members and those who depend on the victim for support) and their needs with positive results.

-Prepared by Sgt.
-John A. Stine (Retired)
+Sgt.
+John Stine (ret.)

-Modified 3/1/2019 by Chief Troy Bankert
+Chief Troy Bankert (ret.)